Accounting principles are the basic rules and procedures that businesses will obey while reporting all financial details and accounts.

 Companies that report their financial reports to the public must obey these standards in preparing their statements.

-The company law and other laws, based on the nature of a corporation or organization, decide what accounting principles they are expected to apply.
+Company law and other laws, based on the nature of a corporation or organization, decide what accounting principles they are expected to apply.
 Generally Accepted Accounting Principles (GAAP) are commonly known as the fundamental accounting standards.

 GAAP provides a structure for company accounting standards, concepts, objectives, and conventions, as guidance towards how financial statements are prepared and presented